6 benefits from having a QA/BA in your development team

 - communication between development and product teams has improved – everyone is involved in the process of problem solving and it is easier to reach a shared understanding.

-Many teams work really well without an analyst, but having a QA/BA certainly helps in demanding projects with a complex business domain.
+Many teams work really well without an analyst, but having a QA/BA certainly helps in demanding product development with a complex business domain.

 The support of a person who has more business-focused and quality-oriented competences saves time, boosts creativity, strengthens the entire product team in achieving the common goal, and limits the risk of misunderstandings.
 And that is, without doubt, essential for tech products’ prosperity.